7 Best Gaming PCs of 2025

-Intel and AMD both have come up with their latest series of processors.
-AMD showed up stronger this year with its Ryzen 7 9800X3D CPU, a chip that packs tremendous gaming power due to its beefy cache.
-Intel with its latest Core Ultra 200S Series faces competition from its own previous-gen gaming chips.
+The first step in buying the best gaming computer starts with the CPU.
+Intel and AMD launched new CPU series.
+AMD performed stronger with its Ryzen 7 9800X3D, a chip that packs powerful gaming power from its beefy cache.
+Intel’s latest Core Ultra 200S Series, on other hand, faces competition from previous-gen gaming chips.

 ModelCPUGPURAMStoragePrice